Wooden Products Trading License in Dubai: Cost and Requirements

 There is also a growing preference for sustainably sourced and certified wood products, driven by the UAE's green building standards and Vision 2031 sustainability commitments.
 Traders who can supply FSC-certified or PEFC-certified timber are increasingly well placed to win contracts with developers and contractors aligned to these standards.

-What a Wooden Products Trading Licence Covers
+What a Wooden Products Trading License Covers

-Under this licence, permitted goods include timber planks, plywood, medium-density fibreboard (MDF), wooden flooring, furniture components, decorative wood items, and a broad range of processed and semi-processed wood products.
+Under this license, permitted goods include timber planks, plywood, medium-density fibreboard (MDF), wooden flooring, furniture components, decorative wood items, and a broad range of processed and semi-processed wood products.
 The scope of permitted activity covers import, export, re-export, and wholesale distribution both within the UAE and to international markets.

-This breadth of coverage makes the licence suitable for businesses operating at multiple points in the supply chain, from sourcing raw and processed timber to distributing finished wood products to retailers, contractors, and manufacturers across the region.
+This breadth of coverage makes the license suitable for businesses operating at multiple points in the supply chain, from sourcing raw and processed timber to distributing finished wood products to retailers, contractors, and manufacturers across the region.

-Who This Licence Is Best Suited For
+Who This License Is Best Suited For

 Timber importers and wholesalers seeking a tax-efficient free zone base with full foreign ownership and no requirement for a local sponsor